j-a-software/j-a-software/README.md

 #### Some things about me:

-- ⭐ Fun fact: I love metal, cuisine, film and travel.
+- ⭐ Fun fact: I love metal music, good cuisine, film and travelling.
 - 🌱 I’m always adding more skills to my overall repertoire.
 - 🔭 I'm happily employed as a Full-Stack Software Developer.